apotenza92/chrome-auto-pip/README.md

 **Manual:** Click the extension icon to immediately activate PiP on the current video

+## How It Works

+This extension uses Chrome's [MediaSession API](https://developer.chrome.com/blog/automatic-picture-in-picture-media-playback) to register an `enterpictureinpicture` handler and sets the `autopictureinpicture` attribute on videos.
+When you switch tabs away from a playing video, Chrome's built-in auto-PiP feature (enabled via the flag) automatically triggers PiP.

+## Site Compatibility

+### Sites That Work Seamlessly
+Most video sites work automatically, including:
+- YouTube
+- Netflix
+- Vimeo
+- And many others where the video is in the main page frame

+### Sites Requiring User Interaction

+**Twitch** and similar sites that embed video players in iframes may require a click or keyboard input on the page before auto-PiP will activate when switching tabs.

+**Why?** Chrome's auto-PiP has a security requirement that [media must be in the top frame](https://developer.chrome.com/blog/automatic-picture-in-picture-media-playback).
+When the video is in an iframe (like Twitch's player), Chrome requires a recent user gesture to allow PiP.

+**Workaround:** Simply click anywhere on the Twitch page before switching tabs.
+After that initial interaction, auto-PiP should work.
+If you return to the tab and want to switch away again, another click may be needed.

+> **Note:** Firefox's built-in auto-PiP feature doesn't have this limitation because it's implemented at the browser level with elevated privileges, not as an extension subject to web security policies.

 ## Requirements

 - Chrome 134+ or compatible Chromium browser
+- The `auto-picture-in-picture-for-video-playback` flag must be enabled